 Leftover Ham Recipes

-LEFTOVER HAM RECIPES: Use any leftover ham in my real Red Beans and Rice recipe.
-This classic southern recipe features ham as an ingredient.
+LEFTOVERS HAM RECIPES: Place any extra ham in the refrigerator.
+Use any leftover ham and ham bone in my Red Beans and Rice recipe.
+This classic southern recipe features tender ham as an ingredient.
 Combine ham and cheese with puff pastry in these Baked Ham Sandwiches.
-For breakfast, make my Hashbrown and Egg Casserole.
+For breakfast, make my Hashbrown and Egg Casserole or put in in a soup.
+You can also store leftover ham in freezer bags

 Honey Baked Ham Recipe